daniyardake/NotesSharer/README.md

 ## Live view

 You can check the live version of the website [here](http://daniyardake.pythonanywhere.com/).
-Please, create an issue or push request if it doesn't work.
+Please, create an issue or pull request if it doesn't work.

 ## Requirements